 Patient Information Sheet and Consent Form

-The current version of our Patient Information Sheet and Consent Form is available for printing using the link above.
-This is a version-controlled document which is updated from time to time, so please do not store local copies of the electronic file or print large stocks of paper copies.
+The current versions of our Patient Invitation Letter, Patient Information Sheet, and Consent Form are available for printing using the links above.
+These are version-controlled documents which are updated from time to time, so please do not store local copies of the electronic file or print large stocks of paper copies.